Ceramic glaze: Environmental impact

-Heavy metals are dense metals used in glazes to produce a particular color or texture.
-Glaze components are more likely to be leached into the environment when non-recycled ceramic products are exposed to warm or acidic water.
-Leaching of heavy metals occurs when ceramic products are glazed incorrectly or damaged.
-Lead and chromium are two heavy metals which can be used in ceramic glazes that are heavily monitored by government agencies due to their toxicity and ability to bioaccumulate.

-Metal oxide chemistry
+Beyond the health concerns of heavy metal leaching, ceramic glazes present significant environmental challenges during the manufacturing and disposal stages.
+The extraction of raw materials, such as lithium, cobalt, and barium, often involves energy-intensive mining processes that can lead to habitat destruction and soil erosion.

+Furthermore, during the firing process in kilns, volatile compounds and greenhouse gases—including fluorine and sulphur oxides—can be released into the atmosphere if proper filtration systems are not utilised.

+The management of waste glaze is equally critical; liquid glaze runoff containing heavy metals can contaminate groundwater and local ecosystems if discarded into standard drainage systems without prior wastewater treatment.
+As a result, modern studios and factories are increasingly adopting "closed-loop" systems to reclaim glaze sediment and reduce the ecological footprint of ceramic production.

+Metal oxides in glazes

 Metals used in ceramic glazes are typically in the form of metal oxides.

 Lead(II) oxide

 Ceramic manufacturers primarily use lead(II) oxide (PbO) as a flux for its low melting range, wide firing range, low surface tension, high index of refraction, and resistance to devitrification.
 Lead used in the manufacture of commercial glazes are molecularly bound to silica in a 1:1 ratio, or included in frit form, to ensure stabilization and reduce the risk of leaching.

 In polluted environments, nitrogen dioxide reacts with water (H_{2}O) to produce nitrous acid (HNO_{2}) and nitric acid (HNO_{3}).